 - 1 tsp ground cumin

 - 1 TB garam masala

 - 1 tsp paprika

 - 1 TB vegetable oil

 Coat chicken leg with the yogurt, cover and refrigerate overnight.

 Preheat oven to 375℉.

 In a large skillet, heat vegetable oil on medium-high heat.

 Add chickpeas and cauliflower.
-Let simmer until while the chicken bakes.
+Let simmer while the chicken bakes.